ChongWuLab/CMO/CMO/README.md

 We commit to maintaining CMO software and responding to questions from the users very quickly.

 CMO_main.R is the primary function for running CMO test.
-This version is mainly for experts who want to use our newly developed method CMO immediately.
-A user-friendly version will be developed in the near future.
+No prior programming knowledge is required to running CMO.
+Let us know if you meet any difficulites of using it.